DaniTur/TheGameLabProject/README.md

 Some components are experimental or incomplete, and the architecture is subject to change as the project evolves.

 ## 🛠️ Tech Stack
-Language: C++17
+Language: C++17/20

-Rendering: OpenGL
+Rendering: OpenGL + GLFW + Glad

-Build System: Premake5
+Build System: Premake5 + Git submodules

-Dependencies: stb, Assimp (via Git submodules)
+Dependencies: Assimp, spdlog, stb

 ## 💡 Notes
 This project is primarily educational.
 While it is not a commercial engine, it demonstrates my ability to: